vercel/examples/build-output-api/isr-api-routes/README.md

 ### How it Works

-When using Serverless Functions that return data (not HTML), you can still take advcantage of On-Demand Incremental Static Regeneration (ISR).
+When using Serverless Functions that return data (not HTML), you can still take advantage of On-Demand Incremental Static Regeneration (ISR).

 To implement this, the `bypassToken` of the [`<name>.prerender-config.json`](./.vercel/output/config/data.prerender-config.json) file should be set to a randomized string that you generate at build-time.
 This string should not be exposed to users / the client-side, except under authenticated circumstances.